Breaking Down the Steps of a Personal Injury Trial

 Step #6: Jury deliberation and verdict

 The jurors consider the case through a process called “deliberation,” attempting to agree on whether the defendant should be held liable for the plaintiff’s claimed injuries, and if so, the appropriate reparation for those injuries.
 Deliberation is meant to be a methodical process that can last hours or weeks.
 Once the jury reaches a decision, the jury foreperson tells the judge, and the judge typically announces the verdict in open court.
-Most states require a 12-person jury come to a unanimous decision in personal injury cases but some states only require a majority of jurors.
-A mistrial may be called if the jury is unable to come to a unanimous or sufficient majority verdict.
+Most states require 10 out of 12 jurors to agree on a verdict in personal injury cases.
+A mistrial may be called if the jury is unable to reach a sufficient majority verdict.
 When a mistrial is called then the case may be dismissed or begin again at the jury selection stage.

 If you or a loved one is dealing with an accident or injury through no fault of your own, you have enough on your plate.
 Let an experienced accident attorney fight for the full compensation that you deserve.
 It is not uncommon to receive a settlement from the insurance company that is five to ten times bigger with the help of a lawyer.
 Call the caring accident attorneys at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
 We have been representing residents of Whatcom County, Skagit County, Island County and Snohomish County since 1979.
 You will pay nothing up front and no attorney fees at all unless we recover damages for you!